maximkulkin/lollipop/docs/quickstart.rst

     })
     # <Person name="Bill" birthdate=date(1994, 08, 12)>

-To deserialize a list of objects, you can create a :class:`~zephyr.types.List` instance with your object type as element type: ::
+To deserialize a list of objects, you can create a :class:`~lollipop.types.List` instance with your object type as element type: ::

     List(PersonType).load([